 - LGBT youth are more likely to be overweight.

-- LGBT youth are more likely to experience psychological distress and need medication for emotional health issues
+- LGBT youth are more likely to experience psychological distress and emotional health issues

 Krehely, Jeff.
 “How to close the LGBT health disparities gap.”
 Center for American Progress (2009): 1-9.

 Buchmueller, Thomas, and Christopher S. Carpenter.
 “Disparities in health insurance coverage, access, and outcomes for individuals in same-sex versus different-sex relationships, 2000-2007.”
 American Journal of Public Health100.3 (2010): 489-495.

 Medical schools in the U.S. for example only allocate an average of 5 hours of curriculum to LGBT health issues – with HIV/AIDS being the predominant topic.
 In a recent study, nearly three quarters of 132 surveyed medical schools in the United States and Canada gave themselves grades of “fair,” “poor,” or “very poor” for the integration of LGBT content in their curricula.